2008-2017

-Our project started when Master Gardener-trained Bill Zimmer and Norm Knaub cultivated parcels of land on their properties to grow produce to donate to area food banks.
+Our project started in 2008 when Master Gardener-trained Bill Zimmer and Norm Knaub cultivated gardens on their properties to grow produce to donate to area food banks.
 They continued on this path for 10 years, using their own funds and resources.

 In 2018, Ken Lipson offered to use a portion of his property to grow food for the hungry and joined their effort.
-In 2019, gaining assistance from Penn State University, AmeriCorps, and various volunteer groups, we harvested 25,000 lbs. of fruit and produce (1/2 grown by PSU) and donated all to Centre County food distribution programs.
+In 2019, we harvested 25,000 lbs. of fruit and vegetables (1/2 grown by Penn State) and donated all to Centre County charity food distribution programs.

-Landowners and volunteers are the backbone of our effort, but our food growing program would not exist at its current level without the financial and advisory support from Centre County business, philanthropic and education organizations.
+Growers and volunteers are the backbone of our effort, but our program would not exist at its current level without the financial and advisory support from Centre County business, philanthropic, religious and education organizations.

-Since 2019, funding for a major portion of our seeds, seedlings, equipment, and supplies has been provided through the generous support of the University Park Plaza Corporation.
-We are extremely grateful for the substantial funding we received in 2022 from 100+ Women Who Care – Centre County and Aramco Americas Corporation.
+As a founding supporter, funding for a major portion of our seeds, seedlings, equipment, and supplies was provided by the University Park Plaza Corporation.
+A donor who wishes to remain anonymous has recently become the largest source of continued financial support for our efforts.
+We are extremely grateful for the funding we received from 100+ Women Who Care – Centre County, Aramco Americas Corporation, Centre Foundation and the Red Oak Foundation.

-Many others have helped us along the way with the donation of money, goods and services, whose support we gratefully acknowledge.
+Many others have helped us along the way with the donation of land, money, equipment, goods and services, whose support we gratefully acknowledge.

 VISION